The Staff of the Human Dignity Trust

 Nina holds a BA (Hons) in English Literature from the University of Manchester and NCTJ qualifications in Media Law, Newswriting and Public Affairs.
 She writes 100 words-per-minute shorthand and speaks fluent Italian.

-Researcher: Kapil Gupta
+Information Officer: Kapil Gupta

 Kapil completed his MA in Human Rights Practice under the Erasmus Mundus scholarship (2008-10) of the European Commission.
 He holds a bachelor’s degree in law from the National Law Institute University, Bhopal (India).
 He is currently an elected member of the EMA LGBTI Network where he holds the position of the Network Development Officer.
 He is also a member of the Commonwealth Lawyers’ Association (CLA) and the Human Rights Lawyers’ Association (HRLA).